jdereg/java-util/README.md

 [![Javadoc](https://javadoc.io/badge/com.cedarsoftware/java-util.svg)](http://www.javadoc.io/doc/com.cedarsoftware/java-util)

 Rare, hard-to-write utilities that are thoroughly tested (> 98% code coverage via JUnit tests).
+This library has no dependencies on other libraries for runtime.
+Built purely on JDK.

 To include in your project:
 ##### Gradle